 How to Apply

 In this section you’ll find the information you need to determine if you are qualified to apply for a D4D dog.
 Please review the eligibility criteria and the application process.
-In January 2014, D4D revised its application process and requires that all applicants attend PAWS (Pre-Application Workshop) prior to submitting an application.
-All application materials will be provided to prospective applicants after the PAWS workshop.
+All applicants must attend PAWS (Pre-Application Workshop) prior to submitting an application.
+Application materials will be provided to prospective applicants after the PAWS workshop.

-Dogs for Diabetics (D4D) trains medical assistance dogs to alert insulin-dependent diabetics to impending low blood sugar (Hypoglycemia).
-The client is required to attend 130 hours of instructional classes which currently are covered in 18 training days.
-The 18 days of training classes are held on weekends per a defined schedule over a training period that can extend up to 3 months.
-Dogs will be placed as they are matched with individual clients during the training class or after its completion.
+Applicants for publicly accessible service dogs are required to attend 18 days of instructional classes.
+The training classes are held on weekends per a schedule that can extend up to 3 months.
 Placement with a dog may wait until an appropriate dog is matched with the individual.
-Thereafter, the team must periodically attend support group training session, as well as participate in an annual re-certification class to maintain their medical assistance dog status.
+Thereafter, the team must periodically attend support group meetings, as well as an annual re-certification class to maintain their public access status.

 In order for your application to be accepted, you must meet all of the following basic criteria:

 - The applicant must be insulin-dependent for a minimum of 12 months prior to submitting their application.

 - The applicant must live within a 3 hour drive of D4D’s Nylabone Training Center, in Concord, CA.

 - The applicant must have access to a computer for submittal of weekly activity and glucose records.

 If you meet these criteria, you are eligible to complete an Application.

 Summary of Application Process

 The following summarizes the processes that are used to select candidates to participate in our program:

-- The application will be reviewed and the applicant will be invited to a day long training workshop and personal interview, at the D4D Nylabone Training Center, with the D4D Application Review Committee.
+- The application will be reviewed and the applicant will be invited to a day long workshop and personal interview, at the D4D Nylabone Training Center.